 - Saves money vs buying high mark-up chocolates at stores

-Chocolate 3D printer disadvantages
+Chocolate 3D printer limitations

 - Slow to produce chocolates, so not useful except in very short runs